tramitit/guides/en/poland/report_of_lost_documents.md

 ---
-title: "Report of lost documents"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Poland"]
+categories:
-meta_title: ""
+- Poland
+date: '2024-06-07'
-description: "This is a guide on how to report and replace lost documents in Poland such as karta pobytu, ID card, or passport."
+description: Learn how to report and replace lost official documents like residence card or passport in Poland.
+Follow police report and application steps swiftly.
 draft: false
+meta_title: 'Replace Lost Documents in Poland: Police Report & Procedures'
+title: 'Replace Lost Documents in Poland: Police Report & Procedures'
-translationKey: "poland-report_of_lost_documents"
+translationKey: poland-report_of_lost_documents
 ---

 ## Description
 ### What is it?